archervie/smooth-operators-bot/README.md

 ## Overview

-Smooth Operators, developed through discord.py, is built for the Jojodoss Discord server, inspired by the stand Smooth Operators from the Jojo's Bizarre Adventure series.
-This bot is primarily aimed toward server security and overall community management.
+Smooth Operators, developed through `discord.py`, is a Discord application that is inspired by the stand Smooth Operators from the Jojo's Bizarre Adventure series.
+It is primarily made for server security and safety.

-> **Note:** You are free to use this repository as a template for your own server, but keep in mind that several features are tailored specifically for the Jojodoss server and may require modification.
+> **Note:** You are free to use this repository as a template for your own server, but keep in mind that several features are tailored specifically for the Jojodoss server and may require modification for your own server.
+Additionally, this bot is primarily built for *ONE* server, not for many at once.
+This affects the behavior of certain cogs, such as spam prevention and logging automation.

 **Key Features**

 - Account Age Gate: Automatically times out accounts less than four months old.
 - Verification: Accompanied by the age gate, a timed out user can verify their account at any time.
 - Automation: Automates logging, member joins/leaves, and moderation.
-- Activity Leveling: Tracks message counts to gain levels to gain special roles.
+- Spam Prevention: Automated message checking that detects spam across many channels in close intervals.

 ---

 ## Prerequisites

-If you wish to use this bot as a template for your server, you must have the following set up:
+If you wish to use this application as a template for your own server, you must have the following set up:

 - Python 3.14+
 - Git
-- Discord bot set up through the Discord Developer Portal
+- A Discord application set up through the [Discord developer portal](https://discord.com/developers/applications)

-This bot will need privileged gateway intents (Server Members & Message Content) enabled to function.
+ :warning: This bot will need privileged gateway intents (Server Members & Message Content) enabled to function.

 ## Installation